JoshuaLampert/KernelInterpolation.jl/README.md

 [![Aqua QA](https://raw.githubusercontent.com/JuliaTesting/Aqua.jl/master/badge.svg)](https://github.com/JuliaTesting/Aqua.jl)
 [![License: MIT](https://img.shields.io/badge/License-MIT-success.svg)](https://opensource.org/licenses/MIT)

-**KernelInterpolation.jl** is a [Julia](https://julialang.org/) package that implements mehods for multivariate interpolation in arbitrary dimension based on symmetric positive-definite kernels with a focus on radial-basis functions.
+**KernelInterpolation.jl** is a [Julia](https://julialang.org/) package that implements methods for multivariate interpolation in arbitrary dimension based on symmetric positive-definite kernels with a focus on radial-basis functions.

 ## Installation
 If you have not yet installed Julia, then you first need to [download Julia](https://julialang.org/downloads/).
 Please [follow the instructions for your operating system](https://julialang.org/downloads/platform/).
 KernelInterpolation.jl works with Julia v1.8 and newer.
 You can install KernelInterpolation.jl by executing the following commands from the Julia REPL